-You can view details, sample reports, collection instructions and order all tests mentioned via Regenerus (RG) and Medichecks (MC).
-There are a few that I couldn’t get elsewhere via me (PHC) and Cyrex tests are also here (Cyrex).
+You can view details, sample reports, collection instructions and order all tests mentioned via Regenerus (RG), Medichecks (MC), via me (PHC) and Cyrex (Cyrex).

 Use the search facility at each lab to find the test I’ve mentioned.
 Please direct all questions on doing tests, shipping, payment, getting results, interpretation etc to the labs.
-For Cyrex and PHC tests, you can contact me after reading the FAQ and the test pages, tips etc if you’re still stuck.
+For Cyrex and PHC tests, you can contact me after reading the FAQ and tips on each page if you’re still stuck.
 You should get your results within 3 weeks (working days) direct from the labs (or me for PHC/Cyrex).
 Medichecks includes phlebotomy, Regenerus has a list of phlebotomy clinics where you can get blood samples taken.

 Your GP will probably do ESR and CRP as part of a general blood work-up and those will give you a general look at any systemic inflammation present; it sort of confirms it and gives you a progress marker to measure.